NBA star, Kinston native opening up new business

 KINSTON, N.C.
-(WNCT) — New York Knick’s basketball star Reggie Bullock is giving back to his hometown.
+(WNCT) — Kinston native and New York Knicks basketball star Reggie Bullock is giving back to his hometown.

 Bullock is opening up a hookah lounge in Kinston.
 He’s doing this as a way to give back to his community, but there’s also a bigger purpose.